 Reduce, Reuse, Recycle: Recycling Laws and Regulations

 The law states, in general, that residents must recycle the following food, drink and household product containers: steel, aluminum, glass bottles, jugs and jars, plastics (#s 1 and 2).
-However, the Monroe County Recycling Center (MCRC) also accepts paper containers (gable-top cartons/drink boxes), empty steel aerosol cans (no pesticides or spray paint), plastics (#s 3-7), defaced license plates and pots/pans/foilware from haulers for recycling/recovery.
+However, the Monroe County Recycling Center (MCRC) also accepts paper containers (gable-top cartons/drink boxes), empty steel aerosol cans (no pesticides or spray paint), plastics (#s 3-7), defaced license plates and pots/pans/foilware from recycling collectors for recycling/recovery.
 All appropriate containers must be rinsed and caps/lids attached prior to being placed in the bin (labels OK).
 Only the items listed above are accepted for recycling.

 Apartment landlords (centrally-served) must provide their tenants with recycling educational material and centrally-located recycling containers.

 Businesses, Institutions (Schools/Colleges) and Industries must recycle corrugated cardboard and high-grade (office) paper--all clean paper, however, may voluntarily be recycled.
 Businesses, institutions and industries that have cafeteria-type services and all restaurants must recycle the above required containers used in food preparation activities.
 Containers used by students/staff (milk cartons, soda bottles, soup cans, etc.) are not required to be separated for recycling.
 All appropriate containers that are separated for recycling must be rinsed and caps/lids attached prior to recycling (labels left on).
 All Commercial, Industrial and Institutional generators must contract with a waste/recycling collector for recycling services.